A 5-year plan is a detailed roadmap that outlines your goals and objectives over five years.

 Ten Ways to Approach a 5-Year Plan

-- Set Clear Goals: Define your goals in the next five years.
+- Set Clear Goals: Define your goals for the next five years.

 - Be Specific: Break down your goals into specific, measurable objectives.